 No one wants to be out in the elements exposing your camera to the rain, snow or even a sprinkler.
 But having a long telephoto lens solves that problem.

-And I let them play with water while staying at a safe and dry distance:
+I shot these from a safe and dry distance:

 While shooting with a long telephoto won’t give you macro results, similar to shooting with a macro lens you can get pretty close to subjects that you wouldn’t necessarily want to get too close to.